KaviarasuRajamanickam/QA-with-Cypress/README.md

 - Ensure the page title to be expected
 - Check the page scroll to correct position at specific viewport
 - Expect the list of drop downs are available on clicking the hamburger menu
-- Navigate to the expected page on clicking the navigation
+- Navigate to the expected page on clicking the links

 ```shell
 describe('The Home page', () => {